 Once you’ve identified the gaps, you’ll know where to direct your training goals and development objectives.

 This step is all about setting objectives of training and development to fill the gaps identified in Step 2.
-Here, the focus should be on developing training objectives that will help employees get the KSA’s they need to achieve the business vision.
+Here, the focus should be on developing training goals that will help employees get the KSA’s they need to achieve the business vision.

-Step 4: Communicate training purpose and objectives
+Step 4: Communicate training purpose and goals

 Every new skill they learn improves their performance on the job and brings the organization closer to its mission.
 When employees understand the purpose of training, they will be more committed to it.